stroggprog/xmas-tree/README.md

 In addition, there is a bash script `xmas-tree-kill.sh`, which will send a SIGINT to the tree to enforce a graceful shutdown.

+There is also `tree-off.py`, a simple script to turn off a tree that for some reason is still switched on without any scripts running to control it.

 # Purpose
 I like automating stuff.
 I have a cron job that runs the python script on Dec 1st:
 ```